t-ankishenoy/azure-docs/articles/virtual-desktop/publish-sandbox.md

 2. Under "Application path" enter "C:\windows\system32\WindowsSandbox.exe"
 3. Enter "Windows Sandbox" in "Application Name"

 That's it!
 Leave the rest of the options defaults.
-You should now have
+You should now have Windows Sandbox published for your users.

+[TBD: Insert a screenshot here]

 ## Next steps